bardiabarabadi/CGX/README.md

 ## Steps
 1. FTDI Driver
 2. MATLAB shared library
 3. Configure FT serial port
+4. Leaving MATLAB for Cpp
-4. Connect to CGX
+5. Connect to CGX
-5. Decode CGX packets
+6. Decode CGX packets
 ### Driver

 Installing the FTDI driver has two steps.
 First is using the windows executable